Sign up to our insiders newsletter and receive 10% off your next order.

 I am from Nova Scotia, Canada.
-I was introduced to fly fishing at a very young age by my grandfather who believed the importance of being close to nature was second only to family and God.
-He was an avid angler and I learned everything I could learn from him and other anglers about fly fishing.
-I went on to learn how to tie flies at 16 years old.
+I was introduced to fly fishing at a very young age by my grandfather, who believed the importance of being close to nature was second only to family and God.
+He was an avid angler, and I learned everything about fly fishing from him and other anglers.
+I learned how to tie my own flies when I was 16 years old.

 I now guide anglers in Western Newfoundland for Atlantic Salmon and wild Brook Trout.
 I am also a Wildlife Officer employed by our province.

 There is no better feeling than seeing a fish rise and take on a fly that you have tied.
-I spend countless hours during the off-season tying and dreaming about the next time I will be on the river.
-My biggest draw to the river these days, however, is not only hooking fish but meeting like-minded individuals who also feel the same as I do about the species and the sport.
+During the off-season, I spend countless hours tying and dreaming about the next time I will be on the river.
+These days, my biggest draw to the river is not only hooking fish, but also meeting like-minded individuals who care about the species and the sport.

-One of my favorite quotes is …“The finest gift you can give to any fisherman is to put a good fish back, and who knows if the fish that you caught isn’t someone else’s gift to you?
-Game fish are too valuable to be caught only once.”…
+One of my favorite quotes: “The finest gift you can give to any fisherman is to put a good fish back, and who knows if the fish that you caught isn’t someone else’s gift to you?
+Game fish are too valuable to be caught only once.” -Lee Wulff

-Growing up I read two books that I have now re-read a couple of times.
-Both of the young main characters in each novel leave home to live on their own in the wild.
+While growing up, I read two books that I have now re-read a couple of times.
+In both novels, the young main characters leave home to live on their own in the wild.
 Stories of humans getting in touch with nature are my favorite.

-One of the biggest draws for me to Newfoundland and Labrador is the freedom.
-The Island portion of the province where I live is almost all public land and you can go anywhere.
-I fish and hunt where I please and without having to ask permission.
-Our human population here is fairly low which means competition on rivers isn’t terrible and gets an even less the further you are willing to walk.
+The call of freedom draws me to Newfoundland and Labrador.
+The island portion of the province where I live is almost all public land, and you can go anywhere.
+I fish and hunt where I please, without having to ask permission.
+Our human population is fairly low, which means competition on rivers isn’t terrible and decreases the further you are willing to walk.

 I literally listen to everything.
 One of my playlists could start with Wutang and end with Willie Nelson.
 My favorite all time band is the Rolling Stones.
-Lately, I have been really into Indie and 90’s east coast Hip Hop.
+Lately, I have been into Indie and 90’s East Coast Hip Hop.

-I’m never far from a way to make coffee.
-Whether it is making instant coffee with hot water from my Kelly Kettle or actually percolating coffee on a fire.
-Making coffee has turned into a staple with me and my fishing crew.
-It’s a way for us to stop fishing, rest the pool and enjoy good “Yarn”. (that is a local term for having a chat).
+I always have a way to make coffee.
+Whether I’m making instant coffee with hot water from my Kelly Kettle or actually percolating coffee on a fire, the black gold is never far away.
+My coffee making abilities have become my staple among the fishing crew.
+Coffee offers an excuse to stop fishing, rest by the pool, and enjoy a good “Yarn” (a local term for having a chat).

 My all-time favorite camping food is Kraft Dinner.
-Grill a few wieners to go in with it and you have pure bliss.
-It weighs next to nothing in your bag and the trash is easy to burn or pack out….
-BOOM
+If you grill a few wieners with it, you get pure bliss.
+It weighs next to nothing, and the trash is easy to burn or pack out.
+BOOM.